-So the fascinating paradox of human life is that we build society, collectively "forget" that we've built it, and live under its massive and influential structure.
+So the fascinating paradox of human life is that we build society, collectively forget that we've built it, and live under its massive and influential structure.
 But we are not stuck with society as it is.
 Human beings are the architects of their own social reality.
-Throughout this book, I examine the active roles individuals play in planning, maintaining, or fixing society.
+Throughout this book, I examine the active roles individuals play in designing, building, maintaining, renovating, or tearing down society.